SUMMER VACATION IN OMAN

 © Mirella Sidro

 Before I go to bed, I actually go for a swim in my own pool.
-I don’t see any stars – it’s still cloudy.
-Abdullah reminds me to go to bed in time, because tomorrow we will drive a long distance to see the area in its full glory.
+I can’t see any stars – it’s still cloudy.
+Abdullah reminds me to go to bed on time, as we will be driving a long way tomorrow to see the area in all its glory.

 © Mirella Sidro

-The next morning we first head out for breakfast.
-The buffet is so large and rich that it feels like you have to walk for miles.
+The next morning, it’s time for breakfast.
+The buffet is so large and plentiful that it feels like you have to cover kilometers.
 There are even small pretzels – all homemade, of course.
-We have breakfast inside, because it might start raining soon.
-The infinity pool is simply beautiful, even in this weather, and seems to merge with the sea on the horizon.
-Around ten we leave.
-And it is raining cats and dogs.
-This is unusual even for me, since rain is so rare in Oman.
-And if it does rain, the Omanis are happy and go outside to let the precious drops of water roll off their heads.
-This was also the case with my Omani family.
+We have breakfast inside as it might start raining soon.
+Even in this weather, the infinity pool is simply beautiful and seems to merge with the sea on the horizon.
+We set off at around ten.
+And it’s raining cats and dogs.
+This is also unusual for me, as rain is so rare in Oman.
+And if it does rain, the Omanis are happy to go outside and let the precious drops of water roll off their heads.
+This is also the case with my Omani family.
 When it rained for the first time since I arrived in Oman, my brothers excitedly came to get me.
-A picnic was spontaneously organized on the covered veranda.
-They sat happily together and rejoiced in the beautiful weather.
+A spontaneous picnic was organized on the covered veranda.
+People sat together happily and enjoyed the beautiful weather.

 © Mirella Sidro